Patrick-Yevych/discord-bot/README.md

 ![say](media/say.png)
 ![blocker](media/blocker.png)

-Official release are yet to come.
+Official releases are yet to come.
 At the moment, the bot has the following basic functionalities:

 - send messages to a channel on a regular interval
 - block certain words/phrases from appearing on a server-wide level